Biliary atresia is a blockage in the tubes (ducts) that carry a liquid called bile from the liver to the gallbladder.

 When to Contact a Medical Professional

-Call your health care provider if your child appears jaundiced, or if other symptoms of biliary atresia develop.
+Call your provider if your child appears jaundiced, or if other symptoms of biliary atresia develop.

 Jaundice newborns - biliary atresia; Newborn jaundice - biliary atresia